-Each of these programs has their own unique requirements and you should choose the one that interests you, follows your passions and to which you are best suited.
-As you consider the courses available, it is important to think about where these programs and courses may lead you in your life beyond Tintern Grammar.
-What are the tertiary courses that you are interested in, and what are the pre-requisites for entry to these courses, or perhaps what are your goals that do not involve further study for the moment?
+Each student takes an individual journey through these years and these each have their own unique requirements.
+It is important that you make choices that engage and interest you, allow you to follow your passions and to which you are best suited.
+As you consider the options available, it is important to think about where these programs and courses may lead you in your life beyond Tintern Grammar.
+What are the tertiary courses or later life goals that you are interested in, and what are the pre-requisites for entry to these courses, or perhaps what are your goals that do not involve further study for the moment?